Philippine Expeditionary Forces to Korea: 14th Battalion Combat Team (BCT)

-The 14th BCT ("Avengers") received the following awards: South Korean Presidential Unit Citation and Philippine Presidential Unit Citation.
+The 14th BCT ("Avengers") led by Col. Nicanor Jimenez and arrived on March 26, 1953, received the following awards: South Korean Presidential Unit Citation and Philippine Presidential Unit Citation.
 It served from March 1953 to April 1954.

 19th Battalion Combat Team (BCT)

-The 19th BCT ("Bloodhounds") received the following awards: South Korea Presidential Distinguished Unit Citation and U.S. X Corps Battle Citation.
+The 19th BCT ("Bloodhounds") led by Col. Ramon Aguirre and arrived in late April 1952, received the following awards: South Korea Presidential Distinguished Unit Citation and U.S. X Corps Battle Citation.
 It served from April 1952 to March 1953.

 20th Battalion Combat Team (BCT)

-The 20th BCT suffered 13 KIA, 100 WIA, and 1 MIA.
+The 20th BCT, led by Col. Salvador Abcede suffered 13 KIA, 100 WIA, and 1 MIA.
 It served from April 1951 to May 1952.

 Over a four-day period, from May 18 to 21, 1952, this team of Filipino soldiers saw action in the epic Battle of Hill Eerie.
 Six officers and 22 enlisted men were honored for meritorious services by the Philippine and American governments.